 If you were injured in a collision involving a big rig or tractor-trailer, an Indianapolis truck accident lawyer may be able to help you.
 A skilled personal injury attorney could explain the laws that govern safe truck operations and demonstrate how a trucker’s failure to follow those rules led to your injuries.
 It is also worth noting the rise in truck collisions and fatality rates rising in Indiana between 2019 and 2020 despite the reduced traffic on the roads due to COVID-19.
 Research shows the reason why the fatality rates rose was primarily caused by truck driver negligence.

-Truck Drivers Have a Duty to Not Harm Other Travelers
+Truck Drivers Have a Duty to Not Harm Others

 All drivers on Indianapolis’s roads assume a duty to protect other people.
 This includes the universal duties of obeying speed limits, stopping at red lights, yielding when required, and refraining from texting while driving.